 I'm an under-sized, un-athletic guy who likes to run and bike long distances.
 Despite a history of problems with my heart, kidneys, asthma, and anemia, I've always loved getting outside and moving around.
-Halfway through college, I discovered long-distance running and began running marathons.
-Only a little later, I took up long-distance cycling and participated in a supported charity ride from Austin, TX to Anchorage, AK.
+Halfway through college, I took up long-distance running and discovered bike touring.

 Since then, I've gone on self-supported bike tours in 16 countries, logged roughly 6,000 km of backpacking, and set course records in six marathons and three ultramarathons.
 Currently, I'm a high school math teacher in the beautiful Texas Hill Country.